Asinapis13/pass_generator/README.md

 # pass_generator
-Genarator password exports in csv format so i can import it using excel
+Generator password exports in csv format so i can import it using excel